 Imagine K12 in Redwood City, California was established in 2011 and widely recognized as the first edtech-focused accelerator.
 In 2016, Imagine K12 became part of the infamous Y Combinator that helped companies like Dropbox and Airbnb get off the ground.
 But Imagine K12 also has some impressive alumni; Codeaca demy, ClassDojo, and Clever are among its many successes.

-- Deadlines: Applicants for Imagine K12 use the regular Y Combinator application; the deadline for the spring cycle is usually early October;
+- Deadlines: Applicants for Imagine K12 use the shared Y Combinator application; the deadline for the spring Imagine K12 is usually early October;

-- Eligibility: Open to all but you must be able to spend 3 months on site in California during the accelerator;
+- Eligibility: Open to all but one must be able to spend the entire three months of the accelerator on site in California;

-- What you get: Support, mentorship, prestige (just getting into the Y Combinator is a great endorsement that will attract the attention of potential investors), and $150,000 (the Y Combinator takes 7% of shares in return).
+- What you get: Support, mentorship, and a lot of prestige (just getting into the Y Combinator is a huge endorsement that has historically attracted the attention of many would-be investors), and $150,000 (but note that the Y Combinator will take 7% of shares in return).

 StartEd, New York City, United States

-One of the most active edtech accelerators in North America is New York City’s StartEd Accelerator based on the New York University campus.
-The accelerator is actually three different programs: A week-long hyper accelerator; 3-month bootcamp; and ongoing incubator program.
+One of the most active edtech accelerators in North America is currently New York City’s StartEd Accelerator based on the NYU campus.
+In fact, the accelerator is three different programs: A week-long hyper accelerator; three-month bootcamp; and ongoing incubator program.
 Alumni include companies such as Trovit, EduKids, and Erudite.

-- Deadlines: Applications are open for StartEd’s upcoming Hyper Accelerators and for their Incubator program; the next Bootcamp deadline will be posted in Q3 2019.
+- Deadlines: Applications are open for StartEd’s upcoming Hyper Accelerators and for their Incubator program; look for future Bootcamp deadlines in the third quarter of 2019.

-- Eligibility: Open to all but for the Hyper Accelerator and Bootcamp, there is a residency requirement.
+- Eligibility: Open to all but both the Hyper Accelerator and Bootcamp do have a residency requirement.

-- What you get: Office space, mentorship, and the StartEd Founders Perk Package ($30,000 but $10,000 is kicked back to StartEd as a fee for the program); a third of participants in Bootcamp also are offered a convertible note of up to $150,000; participants agree to share 6% equity with StartEd.
+- What you get: Office space, mentorship, and the StartEd Founders Perk Package ($30,000 but $10,000 is kicked back to StartEd as a fee); a third of participants in Bootcamp also are offered a convertible note of up to $150,000; participants agree to share 6% equity with StartEd.

 Michelson Runway Edtech Accelerator, San Francisco, United States

 Another longstanding edtech accelerator is the Michelson Runway Edtech Accelerator based in San Francisco and funded by philanthropists Gary and Alya Michelson.
-Michelson Runway supports projects that use technology to support opportunities for increased access, affordability, and student success in traditional and alternative higher education markets.
+Michelson Runway supports projects that leverage technology to support educational access, affordability, and/or student success in a range of educational markets.

 - Deadlines: Applications are due in mid-December (see their website for details);

-- Eligibility: Open to all; while they do ask participants to attend a five-day in-person accelerator in San Francisco, virtual participation is possible for companies located in other regions of the world.
+- Eligibility: Open to all; while they do ask participants to attend their five-day in-person accelerator in San Francisco, virtual participation is acceptable for companies located in other regions of the world.
 Notably, full-time students are not eligible to apply to Michelson Runway.

 - What you get: Four-months of intensive mentorship and potentially, a lot of financial support.
 As stated on their website, “Select startups will receive a $25K-$150K equity investment via a SAFE note … with up to an additional $150K investment in follow-on funding.
 Startups will also receive over $400,000 worth of benefits and perks from our partners.”
 Participants must agree to share future equity in return.